giacomotelloli/ContinualLearning/README.md

 For each CL method will be developed some of the techniques suggested by the paper

-We will use more than one neural network model , stacked by the network complexity
+We will use a simple convolutional neural network model to challenge the algorithms
-- SMALL (SimpleMLP)
-- MEDIUM ()
-- LARGE  ()

 ---